top of page

 2022-06-03 16.00_edited.jpg

-In 1931 he entered the prestigious Eidgenössische Technische Hochschule (ETH) in Zürich where he trained as architect.
-Having completed his architectural studies, he pursued a postgraduate course and submitted a thesis on translucent materials.
-In 1939 Fejer returned to Zurich.
-Continuing his research into translucent constructions he invented a new translucent material which he called 'Iso-lumen' and later that year visited England where he showed the material to the Ministry of Aircraft Production.
+While in Zürich, during the Second World War, George Fejer invented a new translucent material called 'Iso-lumen' .
+He visited England and showed the material to the Ministry of Aircraft Production.
 He was allowed to stay in the UK.
 In 1940 Iso-lumen was manufactured by Pharoah-Gane & Co.
 Ltd. who employed him as a consultant.
 The material was used for repairing bomb damage.
-After the factory at which Iso-lumen was itself destroyed by bombing, production ceased and Fejer decided to pursue a career in industrial design.
-He began writing articles on plastics and design.
+But then the factory at which Iso-lumen was manufactured was destroyed by bombing, and production ceased.

-Between 1943-47 he worked for the Selection Engineering Company on the design of huts for the armed forces and prefabricated buildings (the Uni-Seco prefabs).
+Between 1943-47 George Fejer worked for the Selection Engineering Company on the design of huts for the armed forces and prefabricated buildings (the Uni-Seco prefabs).

 From the 1950s onwards Fejer was a designer and design consultant for several companies including the kitchen manufacturers, Hygena Ltd. (1954-72); Crown Merton (1955-72); the white goods manufacturers AEI Hotpoint (1959-61); the bedroom and kitchen furniture manufacturers Boulton & Paul (1987-89); and for the manufacturers of bathroom fittings Ideal Standard (1989-92).